 The market analysis shall include an analysis of the market impact at regional and/or national level vis-a-vis possible competing neighbouring ports.
-Projects which are part of a formal long-term port development strategy, encompassing all ports of a region in line with the work plan of the Corridor where the port is located, shall also demonstrate their needs assessment and conduct market analysis.
-In such cases, the analysis shall however be less detailed and does not need to document the impact on competing ports.
+Projects which are part of a formal long-term port development strategy, encompassing all ports of a region in line with the work plan of the Corridor where the port is located, should also demonstrate their needs assessment and conduct market analysis.
+In such cases, the analysis will however be less detailed and does not need to document the impact on competing ports.
 Where relevant an assessment of the required intermodal exchanges with rail and inland waterways must also be performed and presented in the proposal.
-In this regard, the Commission shall take into account the quality of the analysis demonstrating that the port handling capacity and the capacity of rail and/or inland navigation services on the corridor are comprehensively addressed.
+In this regard, the Commission will take into account the quality of the analysis demonstrating that the port handling capacity and the capacity of rail and/or inland navigation services on the corridor are comprehensively addressed.

-Studies shall concern projects where the initial investment decision has been taken and in particular studies related to design, permits, including EIA, etc. that are close to the actual implementation of these projects.
+Studies should concern projects where the initial investment decision has been taken and in particular studies related to design, permits, including EIA, etc. that are close to the actual implementation of these projects.

-Priority shall be given to projects in ports having accounts in line with Commission Directive 2006/111/EC8.
+Priority will be given to projects in ports having accounts in line with Directive 2006/111/EC on the transparency of financial relations between Member States and public undertakings and or allowing the identification of the use of public funds.